-The following conditions apply to all contracts between BM Polyco Ltd or HPC Healthline Ltd ('the Supplier') and the Purchaser and shall override any terms or conditions stipulated, incorporated or referred to by the Purchaser whether in the order or in any negotiations unless expressly accepted in writing by the Supplier.
+The following conditions apply to all contracts between Polyco Healthline ('the Supplier') and the Purchaser and shall override any terms or conditions stipulated, incorporated or referred to by the Purchaser whether in the order or in any negotiations unless expressly accepted in writing by the Supplier.
 The headings of the clauses of these conditions are for reference only.

-(b) The price quoted does not include the amount of any Value Added Tax which shall be added to the price and be payable by the Purchaser.
+- 2. The price quoted does not include the amount of any Value Added Tax which shall be added to the price and be payable by the Purchaser.
 The prices do not include any import clearance, duty or tax charges which when applicable will be payable by the Purchaser.

 2. DELIVERY AND CARRIAGE

-(a) Delivery is on a DDP basis for UK deliveries, and DAP for EU deliveries.
+- 1. Delivery is on a DDP basis for UK deliveries, and DAP for EU deliveries.
 Non-EU Incoterms will be applied separately.
-The Supplier shall be under no liability to the Purchaser for damage to or loss of goods in transit unless the purchaser notifies of any damage or loss of goods within 3 working days from receipt, after which time no claim can be made unless in the instance of faulty product.
+The Supplier shall be under no liability to the Purchaser for damage to or loss of goods in transit unless the purchaser notifies of any damage or loss of goods within 5 working days from receipt, after which time no claim can be made unless in the instance of faulty product.

-- 2. Where the Purchaser’s order specifies a delivery date the Supplier shall make every e ort to comply with this date but unless otherwise expressly agreed in writing, the Supplier shall not be liable for delay of delivery, and the Supplier will not accept any delivery charge penalties or costs in any instance.
+- 2. Where the Purchaser's order specifies a delivery date the Supplier shall make every effort to comply with this date but unless otherwise expressly agreed in writing, the Supplier shall not be liable for delay of delivery, and the Supplier will not accept any delivery charge penalties or costs in any instance.

-- 4. The Supplier may make deliveries in one or more installments and each such installment shall be deemed to be under a separate contract.
-Any default by the Supplier in delivery of any installments shall not entitle the Purchaser to repudiate the contract with regard to future installments remaining deliverable.
+- 4. The Supplier may make deliveries in one or more instalments and each such instalment shall be deemed to be under a separate contract.
+Any default by the Supplier in delivery of any instalments shall not entitle the Purchaser to repudiate the contract with regard to future instalments remaining deliverable.

-(e) If the Purchaser makes a default in taking delivery of or paying for any installment the Supplier will be relieved from all obligations to make any further deliveries but without prejudice to its right to recover damages for breach of contract.
+- 5. If the Purchaser makes a default in taking delivery of or paying for any instalment the Supplier will be relieved from all obligations to make any further deliveries but without prejudice to its right to recover damages for breach of contract.

 3. PAYMENT AND TITLE TO THE GOODS